wlh18/html-css-1/README.md

 `<head>` - The head tag is a container used to contain "metadata" (data about data).
 Metadata is what is used to define the title of the document, character set, and other details that are relevant for accessibility and SEO.
 Metadata is not displayed on the web page for the user.

 `<title>` - This is a metadata tag that will contain the title of our document.
+>Fun Fact: The title determines what words are displayed on the web page tab.

 `<body>` - The body tag is the container for all the elements that will make up our web page.
-Everything inside of our body tag will be displayed to the web page.
+Everything inside of our body tag will be displayed on the web page.
 This is where we will store our elements such as divs, spans, hyperlinks, text, etc.

 ### Comments In HTML